granchetti/google-test/README.md

 ### Docker execution

-we have to build the docker image and then we can create the containers with the different devices passed as a parameter when building the container, example:
+We have to build a docker image in order to create the containers, for example:

 1. ```
-   docker build . -t test
+   docker build -t mytest -f dockerfile .
 2. ```
-   docker run -it -e DEVICE="Galaxy S8" --name Galaxy_S8 test npm test
+   docker run -it mytest

+### Report execution

+To create the report, we must follow these steps:

+1. ```
+   npx allure generate allure-results --clean
+2. ```
+   npx allure serve allure-results

+### Jenkins

+We have a Jenkinsfile with the configuration of a job in Jenkins.
+Before executing it, we need to install the Allure report plugin to see a prettier report.

 ## References

 [WebdriverIO](https://webdriver.io/)